Keyword: investment watchlist review template

 Quick Take

-1. Rank by thesis clarity and evidence quality
+1. Rank by thesis clarity (not story quality)

 Visual Playbook